Silver shortage promises to boost price in 2019

 "Supply growth has started to slow, more than for any other precious metal," said John LaForge, the head of real assets strategy at Wells Fargo Investment Institute.

 Demand for silver comes from three very distinct uses.
-Consumers buy silver jewelry and tableware.
+Consumers buy silver jewellery and tableware.
 Investors see silver, like gold, as a hedge buy in volatile times.

 Industry, meanwhile, is the most significant user, gathering up about 55 per cent of available silver yearly, compared with about 10 per cent for gold.
 The metal's high conductivity to electricity and heat, along with its sensitivity to light and anti-bacterial qualities, contributes to literally hundreds of products, skewing the supply-demand formula for precious metals.

-The industrial-applications sector will likely boost demand for the metal in 2019, according to Bloomberg Intelligence's analysts Eily Ong and Tobias Nystedt.
+The industrial applications sector is likely to boost demand for the metal in 2019, according to Bloomberg Intelligence's analysts Eily Ong and Tobias Nystedt.
 They see silver with a 50 per cent upside for demand by 2023, compared with 17 per cent for copper and 11 per cent for gold.

-However, the central bank has recently indicated it will monitor data moving forward to decide future monetary policy.
-If the Fed slows rate increases, it will boost the value of silver and gold; if not, it could drop.

-Before late 2018, "there was no love for the metal.
-Going forward these concerns will be played out throughout the year," said Maria Smirnova, a Toronto-based portfolio manager at Sprott Asset Management, which oversees US$7.6 billion.
+Before late 2018, "there was no love for the metal", said Maria Smirnova, a Toronto-based portfolio manager at Sprott Asset Management, which oversees US$7.6 billion.
 "There's been a sea change in investor sentiment that obviously drives precious metals, and silver takes its cues from there."
+BLOOMBERG